rokugin/RobinBuildPosition/docs/author-guide.md

 }
 ```

-More info on how `TargetField` works can be found on the  <a href="https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide/action-editdata.md#target-fields" target="_blank">CP docs</a>.<br>
+More info on how `TargetField` works can be found on the [CP docs](https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide/action-editdata.md#target-fields).<br>

 `CustomFields` takes `"<key>": "<value>"` pairs, and since we've targeted `CustomFields` with our `TargetField` we can just directly provide our entry in `Entries`.<br>